rnddave/livewire-laravel-chirper/README.md

 ## New Chirps

-When a new chirp is created, we want the chirp to appear without having to manually refresh the page.
-We make use of **livewire events**.
+When a new chirp is created, we want to make use of **livewire events**.

 - add a **dispatch** to `resources/views/livewire/chirps/create.blade.php` *to announce something new*
 - add a listener to `resources/views/livewire/chirps/list.blade.php` *to listen for new chirps and update list*